Web3Vanguard/AgentX/README.md

 ### 🔐 Secure Multi-Agent Execution
 Run coordinated workflows between multiple agents with scoped access, wallet segregation, and enhanced encryption.

+### 📦 AgentX as a Golang SDK
+Expose AgentX as a full-fledged Golang package that developers can import and use directly within their own Go applications.
+This unlocks deep integration and programmable control over agents, flows, and blockchain interactions.

 ---